 Official transcripts can be ordered through ACORN.
-Learn more at: transcripts.utoronto.ca.
+Learn more on the University Registrar's Office website.

 Convocation

 When students complete their degree requirements, the KPE Office of the Registrar and Student Services will confirm their eligibility to graduate.

 Students have the option of selecting March graduation where students receive their diploma in absentia with no ceremony or June graduation where students receive their diploma at the ceremony.